PabloRatti/calabres-ecomerce/README.md

 Al the routes in fetch methods are the original URLs so to test in local must change them for localhost.

 Development:

 	- React.js: Bootstrap 4, React Strap, Styled Components, React Context, React Router, React scroll, React Loader.

-	- Node.js: API developed with Node, Express and MySQL.
-		(I know!
-MongoDB is better to work with React and Node, but the client wanted SQL).